danielearwicker/json-mobx/README.md

 As the `json` property is mutable, it means you can restore the object to a prior state by assigning to its `json` property.
 This is in contrast to most serialization systems which deserialize by creating a brand new tree of objects.
 Here we tend towards *minimally updating* an existing tree to bring it into line with the provided JSON.

+This is particularly suited to situations where an object is not pure data but is also dependent on (or depended on by) the "environment".
+This is closely related to the way React components can use `componentDidMount` and `componentWillUnmount` to wire themselves into environmental dependencies.
+Or to put it another way, objects have a life-cycle.

 ## The `json` decorator

 For many simple types of object, which just have a set of properties that need to be stored, it is a pain to write the `json` property by hand.
 So we provide a `json` decorator: